Kristina01111000/Drws_site/README.md

 https://growingholistically.com/links-to-dr-ws-videos/
-Four element magazine make a page for it, copy the text from videos page https://growingholistically.com/four-element-yoga/ get better thumbnail images For quick minutes page take a screenshot of the playlist and make it hot Make the forms online have a 1 - 5 slider, patients would grade certain issues in that context, he will send it to me wpforms, history form, patient narrative, volunteers for an exercise study, reasonably well-functioning seniors
+Four element magazine make a page for it, copy the text from videos page https://growingholistically.com/four-element-yoga/ get better thumbnail images

 -> finish health history form ->>>> waiting on feedback